 - The two systems in the Gulf of Mexico and near the Bahamas may produce locally heavy rainfall over the next several days. - 2-4" of rainfall is expected along the West Coast and in the Panhandle over the next 7 days with 1-2" elsewhere.
-Localized totals of 6"+ are possible. - Localized flash flooding and minor river flooding will continue through early next week. - Any other impacts from these disturbance are uncertain, but these systems should be monitored over the next several days. - Direct impacts from any other systems in the tropics are not expected over the next several days. - The tropical wave in the eastern Atlantic will need to be monitored next week. - Paulette could generate swells that reach the Atlantic beaches, possibly elevating the rip current risk next week.
+Localized totals of 6"+ are possible. - Localized flash flooding and minor river flooding will continue through early next week. - Flood Watches are now in effect along the West Coast from Pinellas and Hillsborough Counties southward to Lee County. - Any other impacts from these disturbance are uncertain, but these systems should be monitored over the next several days. - Direct impacts from any other systems in the tropics are not expected over the next several days. - The tropical wave in the eastern Atlantic will need to be monitored next week. - Paulette could generate swells that reach the Atlantic beaches, possibly elevating the rip current risk next week.

-The next briefing packet will be issued this afternoon.
+The next briefing packet will be issued Friday morning.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.